 - 15. The Panel's Procedural Rules set out the documents which an applicant needs to lodge. - 16.
 In general, the material needed to review an ASIC decision should be contained in the application to ASIC, other submissions received by ASIC and ASIC's decision (and reasons if any).
-However, the review application should state the reasons why the Panel should substitute a different decision (or give a direction that will lead to ASIC making a fresh decision in a different way). - 17.
-While a procedural irregularity with ASIC's decision-making may support a decision by the Panel to conduct proceedings, it is not
+However, the review application should state the reasons why the Panel should substitute a different decision (or give a direction that will lead to ASIC making a fresh decision in a different way).

 &lt;sup>8 [1979] AATA 179.
-See also Re Allstate Explorations NL [1999] AATA 1019, upheld on appeal: Sabatica Pty Ltd v Allstate Exploration NL [2000] FCA 92 grounds for coming to a different conclusion because the Panel proceeding rectifies the procedural irregularity.
+See also Re Allstate Explorations NL [1999] AATA 1019, upheld on appeal: Sabatica Pty Ltd v Allstate Exploration NL [2000] FCA 92